chriss3008/TMDB/README.md

 ##  🎯Objetive

-This is a Front-end project used as a study case to show my abilities in working with the technologies described in [Technologies](#Technologies).
+This is a responsive Front-end project used as a study case to show my abilities in working with the technologies described in [Technologies](#Technologies).

 ---